 - Contestants are responsible for attending a two-hour group critique session.
 Individual critiques will be provided online.

-Two fields need to be filled in, the Author and the Description.
+Under the File menu, in File Info, two fields need to be filled in: the Author and the Description.
 The online software will not allow submissions that have blank metadata.

 In Adobe Bridge, fill in the Creator and Description fields.

 Adobe Photoshop and most other image-editing tools allow for the inclusion of metadata, everything from aperture and shutter speed used when the image was taken and automatically included with digital images to the captions typed in after-the-fact by the photographer.
 Captions are required for all photographs in the JEA Write-offs.

 FORM: Format the credit as follows:

 EXAMPLE: Photo by Max Fowler, Lugoff-Elgin High School (Lugoff, S.C.; Jenny Proctor, adviser)

 - Adobe Photoshop — Author and Description fields

 CAPTION: The caption should follow general rules for caption writing.
 In general, it should answer the questions who, what, when, where and why with the first sentence in present tense and subsequent sentences in past tense.

 To keep files large enough for adequate viewing while not overloading the servers or consuming all the bandwidth, the space the file occupies on the disk may be no larger than 2MB.
 The uploading software will block files larger than 2MB.